Dopamine beta-hydroxylase: Structure

 It was difficult to obtain a stable crystal of dopamine beta-hydroxylase.
 Hence an homology model based on the primary sequence and comparison to PHM is available.

 However, a crystal structure was also put forward in 2016.

 Regulation and inhibition

 This protein may use the morpheein model of allosteric regulation.

 Inhibitors

 DBH is inhibited by disulfiram, tropolone, and, most selectively, by nepicastat.
+It is also inhibited by etamicastat and zamicastat.

 DBH is reversibly inhibited by l-2H-Phthalazine hydrazone (hydralazine; HYD), 2-1H-pyridinone hydrazone (2-hydrazinopyridine; HP), 2-quinoline-carboxylic acid (QCA), l-isoquinolinecarboxylic acid (IQCA), 2,2'-bi-lH-imidazole (2,2'-biimidazole; BI), and IH-imidazole-4-acetic acid (imidazole-4-acetic acid; IAA).
 HYD, QCA, and IAA are allosteric competitive.

 Nomenclature

 The systematic name of this enzyme class is 3,4-dihydroxyphenethylamine, ascorbate:oxygen oxidoreductase (beta-hydroxylating).

 Other names in common use include: